 My group performs research to understand, through multiscale modelling, how organismal metagenomes specify their behavior and characteristics in conjunction with their environments.
 We accomplish this by developing novel computational biology and bioinformatics algorithms for predicting protein and proteome structure, function, interaction, design and evolution.
 We apply these basic science techniques to important practical problems in medicine, genetic and genomic engineering and nanobiotechnology.

-I received the 2010 National Institutes of Health (NIH) Director‘s Pioneer Award to develop the Computational Analysis of Novel Drug Opportunities (CANDO) platform (http://protinfo.org/cando/) to repurpose drugs approved for other indications in a shotgun manner.
-Our integrated informatics platform determines interactions between and among all drugs and all protein structures to create compound-proteome interaction signatures.
-The compound-proteome interaction signatures are weighted using pharmacological, physiological and chemoinformatics data and compared and analyzed to predict the likelihood of the corresponding compounds being efficacious for all indications simultaneously, in effect inferring homology of drug behavior at a proteomic level.
+I received the 2010 National Institutes of Health (NIH) Director‘s Pioneer Award to develop the Computational Analysis of Novel Drug Opportunities (CANDO) platform (http://protinfo.org/cando/) for multiscale therapeutic drug discovery, repurposing, and design.
+Our integrated informatics platform determines interactions between and among all drugs/compounds and higher scale entities (proteins, RNA, pathways, cells, tissues, etc.) to generate multiscale interaction signatures.
+The multiscale signatures are weighted using pharmacological, physiological and chemoinformatics data and compared and analyzed to predict the likelihood of the corresponding compounds being efficacious for any indication, in effect inferring homology of drug/compound behavior at proteomic/interactomic scales.